everlytic/.github/profile/README.md

 To learn more about Everlytic’s powerful messaging automation features, view our latest [demo video](https://www.youtube.com/watch?v=qq-QyinbyJ0).

 ## More About Everlytic as a Business
-Everlytic has a presence in both South Africa and the UK, and we’ve established ourselves as a major player in the automated messaging sector.
+Everlytic has a presence in South Africa and the UK, and we’ve established ourselves as a major player in automated messaging.

 In 2021, we were second runners-up for technology company of the year at Africa Tech Week, and in 2020 we were named one of the most promising African tech companies by CIO Review.

 ## Get in Touch with Everlytic

 Many well-known brands rely on Everlytic to build meaningful business relationships.
-Visit [everlytic.com](https://everlytic.com) or [contact us](https://www.everlytic.com/contact-our-team/) to see how you can too.
+Visit [everlytic.com](https://everlytic.com) or [contact us](https://www.everlytic.com/contact-our-team/) to learn how your business can benefit from using our platform.

 Tel.